I have been using Smart’s Mega Combo 250 for years, and then last month, Smart discontinued their cheapest postpaid flexibundle.

 To register, text UCT350 to 9999

 For postpaid, the next best budget plan is to get the Trinet 399 if you are an existing Freedom Plan subscriber.
-That’s what I am using now because I don’t have any other good alternative unless I am willing to go through the hassle of changing my number, updating my Viber, my 2-step notification security thingies, and all the other services where they text your access code, etc… I want to switch to another network but I feel like my cellphone number is held hostage…
+That’s what I am using now because I don’t have any other good alternative unless I am willing to go through the hassle of changing my number, updating my Viber, my 2-step notification security thingies, and all the other services where they text your access code, etc… I can’t even remember them all and I’m sure I am going to miss something when I switch.
+I want to switch to another network but I feel like my cellphone number is held hostage…

 Trinet 399 – It includes 500 minutes worth of calls to SMART, TNT, Sun and PLDT Landline + 2,000 texts to all networks + 150MB worth of mobile Internet browsing for 30 days.
 I mean, it’s a good offer, but it’s a bit too many minutes for me… on average, I only use around 100 – 150 minutes a month.
 I don’t telebabad anymore, and usually talk to close friends during get togethers, face to face.
 I use my minutes to call people only when I have an urgent question, etc… and for the usual “nasaan ka na?” type of calls.